Greetings from the Director

 Berkeley County offers abundant opportunities for businesses.
 Conveniently located, Berkeley County has tremendous access to rail and two major interstates and is just minutes from the Port of Charleston.
 Along with a well-trained workforce, Berkeley County offers deep water sites for industrial use, diverse structures and plentiful building sites for business and industry.

-Berkeley County’s strong, pro-business environment is heavily supported by our County Supervisor Bill Peagler, County Council and countywide elected county officials.
+Berkeley County’s strong, pro-business environment is heavily supported by our County Supervisor Johnny Cribb, County Council and countywide elected county officials.
 Berkeley County is a strong member of the Charleston Regional Development Alliance (CRDA), a tri-county economic development and marketing organization serving Berkeley, Charleston and Dorchester Counties and whose membership include a diverse group of businesses and industries from around the world that proudly call the region their home.

 In short, Berkeley County offers an extremely desirable location to start or grow businesses and serves as one of the most competitive areas in the global marketplace.